About the Project

 A plan for a cleanup

-The Boat Harbour Remediation Project team is currently working with local residents, federal and provincial regulators, technical advisors and scientists to develop a clean-up plan for Boat Harbour.
+The Boat Harbour Remediation Project team with Nova Scotia Lands Inc. is currently working with local residents, federal and provincial regulators, technical advisors and scientists to develop a clean-up plan for Boat Harbour.
 The goal of the cleanup is to return Boat Harbour to its original state as a tidal estuary.
 Before a return to tidal, the contaminants must be cleaned up.
 The cleanup cannot begin until wastewater stops flowing into Boat Harbour and the environmental assessment process is complete.
 That means the earliest the cleanup can begin is 2021.
 We estimate that it will take until at least 2025 to complete the cleanup.
 We will have a better estimate of this schedule when we complete our plans.

 A large and complex project

 The cleanup of Boat Harbour is a large and complex task with many aspects to take into consideration.

 The Boat Harbour Remediation Project Team has been working hard develop a plan that addresses the following issues: